Well-posedness for the $\bar\partial$-problem relevant to the AKNS spectral problem: Dbar problem relevant to the AKNS spectral problem

-to integrable system, the spectral transformation matrix or the distribution $R(k)$ will take the same role as the potential matrix $U$ to character the certain nonlinear integrable PDE.
-It is known that the Dbar problem with normalization condition $\psi(k)\to I$ as $k \to\infty$ is equivalent to the Pompeiu formula
+can be applied to investigate the integrable system, the spectral transformation matrix or the distribution $R(k)$ will take the same role as the potential matrix $U$ to character the certain nonlinear integrable PDE.
+It is known that the Dbar equation \eqref{dbc1} with normalization condition $\psi(k)\to I$ as $k \to\infty$ is equivalent to the integral equation

 where the operator ${T}_\mathbb{C}$ acting to the left is defined in the following form